SummaryRead the full fact sheet

-Finding a surgeon to perform cosmetic genital surgery
+Finding a medical practitioner to perform cosmetic genital surgery

 Medical issues with cosmetic genital surgery

-Before surgery, you need to discuss a range of medical issues with your doctor or surgeon including:
+Before surgery, you need to discuss a range of medical issues with your medical practitioner including:

 - Medical history – some pre-existing conditions and surgeries you have had in the past may influence decisions about this operation, including the type of anaesthetic that is used.

-- Psychiatric history – some surgeons may suggest or insist that you receive counselling before you consider cosmetic genital surgery.
+- Psychiatric history– some medical practitioners may suggest or insist that you receive counselling before you consider cosmetic genital surgery.

 - Risks and possible complications – it is important that you understand the risks and complications so that you can weigh up whether cosmetic genital surgery is right for you.

-- Preparations and supplements – tell the surgeon about any that you take on a regular basis or have recently taken, including over-the-counter preparations such as fish oils and vitamin supplements.
+- Preparations and supplements – tell the medical practitioner about any that you take on a regular basis or have recently taken, including over-the-counter preparations such as fish oils and vitamin supplements.

-- Past reactions to medications – tell the surgeon if you have ever had a bad reaction or a side effect from any medications including anaesthesia.
+- Past reactions to medications – tell the medical practitioner if you have ever had a bad reaction or a side effect from any medications including anaesthesia.